How Does the Judge Decide the Sentence in a Criminal Case?

 While more evidence is better, even a few powerful mitigating factors can influence sentencing.
 Reduced jail or prison time will have a substantial impact on the offender’s life and their rehabilitation, and mitigating factors can greatly influence the time the defendant will have to serve.

-If you have been charged with a crime and feel there are mitigating factors, you don’t deserve the harshest sentence possible.
-Spolin Law P.C. will review your case and answer all of your questions about sentencing.
-Call us today at (310) 424-5816.
+If you have been charged with a crime and feel there are mitigating factors, you don't deserve the harshest sentence possible.
+Experienced appellate attorneys will review your case and answer all of your questions about sentencing.
+Contact SPCRC's Recommended California Lawyers today for a consultation.